Gavin DeGraw: Music career

 After leaving Berklee and relocating to Manhattan in March 1998, DeGraw laid the groundwork for a musical career.
-Within a few months of his arrival, DeGraw made his way into the Sunday night Ron Grant and Friends open-mike night at Wilson's (the noted Upper West Side restaurant inside the Lucerne hotel).
+Within a few months of his arrival, DeGraw made his way into the Sunday night Ron Grant and Friends open-mic night at Wilson's (the noted Upper West Side restaurant inside the Lucerne hotel).
 The night manager, Shar Thompson, introduced DeGraw to the club's owner, Debbie Wilson, the next day.
 Wilson signed on as his manager.
 DeGraw began developing a reputation in New York's music community.
 DeGraw eventually signed a record deal with Clive Davis and his J Records imprint, the home of Santana as well as R&B singers Alicia Keys and Angie Stone.

 In the spring of 2002, DeGraw began work on his debut album.
 "I wanted to create something that was timeless rather than fashionable", he explained.
 "I was concerned with developing a sound that wasn't disposable.
 I didn't want to have too much glitter on me".
 The adjustment from the live stage to the recording studio was an educational process that gave DeGraw new insight into his work.
 "It made me think about making records differently," he says.
 "At first I felt out of my element because you have to learn the language and the science of making a record.
 It's a real process to get to the point where it doesn't sound like it's a process.
 We worked at making it breathe".
 The album, entitled Chariot, was recorded at Sunset Sound in Los Angeles and produced by Mark Endert.

 DeGraw rose to fame in 2003 when "I Don't Want to Be" was chosen as the theme song for teen drama One Tree Hill.
-Chariot was released on July 22, 2003 by J Records.
+Chariot was released on July 22, 2003, by J Records.
 It sold over a million copies and earned platinum certification.
 In addition to "I Don't Want to Be", the album featured the singles "Follow Through" and "Chariot"; each of the three singles was certified gold after selling more than a million copies.
 "I Don't Want to Be" peaked at number 10 in the U.S. charts and has been performed on American Idol and Idol Sweden by various contestants during different seasons.
 DeGraw went on to release an acoustic version of Chariot in 2004.
 Entitled Chariot Stripped, the album contained a cover version of Sam Cooke's "A Change Is Gonna Come".